mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 L3 routes in order to use ping.
 However, even this very simple configuration demonstrates how data in general is organized inside vRouter Forwarder.
-Namely, we have several interconnected tables responsible for transmission of packets between virtual machines or containers (see Fig. D-7):
+Namely, we have several interconnected tables responsible for transmission of packets between virtual machines or containers (see Fig. D7):
 - a VRFs table defining list of VRF tables with isolated routing information;
-- an interface table specifying the association between an interface (attached to a VM or a container) with a VRF table and with a nexthop;
+- an interfaces table specifying the association between an interface (attached to a VM or a container) with a VRF table and with a nexthop;
-- a nexthop table defining a list of nexthops (destinations);
+- a nexthops table defining a list of nexthops (destinations);
 - bridge and inet routes tables associated with a VRF table defining which nexthops must be applied to packets depending on their outer headers.